Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/navigate-query-page.md

   - Connection details &mdash; Relevant data platform connection information.
   - Query details &mdash; Query duration, status, column count, row count.
 - **Chart** tab &mdash; Visualizes query results with built-in charts.
+  - Use the chart icon to select the type of chart you want to visualize your results.
+Available chart types are **line chart, bar chart, or scatterplot**.
   - Use the **Chart settings** to customize the chart type and the columns you want to visualize.
   - Available chart types are **line chart, bar chart, or scatterplot**.
 - **Ellipsis** (`...`) button &mdash; Allows you to export the results to CSV